-Ringo Starr had his portrait taken by US photographer Richard Avedon.
-The shoot took place at a photographic studio in a penthouse in Thompson House, 200 Gray's Inn Road, London.
+Ringo Starr had his portrait taken by US photographer Richard Avedon on 29 January 1965.
+The shoot took place at a photographic studio in a penthouse in Thompson House, 200 Gray’s Inn Road, London.

 Avedon was in London researching an assignment for the magazine Harper’s Bazaar.
 He had met The Beatles at the Ad Lib club.